FAQs About 2017 Summer VISTA

 Members will serve in school districts or community organizations in the Portland-area.
-Oregon Campus Compact is working with the Ninth Grade Counts program to identify established and high-quality programs at which to place Members.
+Campus Compact of Oregon is working with the Ninth Grade Counts program to identify established and high-quality programs at which to place Members.

-Boys and Girls Clubs of Portland Metropolitan Area, Campus Compact of Oregon, Centennial, David Douglas High School, Girls Inc. PNW and Eureka!
-Program, Native American Youth and Family Center (NAYA), Parks and Rec Jr. GRUNT Program, Portland Leadership Foundation/Champions Academy, Urban League of Portland.
+In 2017, sites included: Boys and Girls Clubs of Portland Metropolitan Area, Campus Compact of Oregon, Centennial, David Douglas High School, Girls Inc. PNW and Eureka!
+Program, Native American Youth and Family Center (NAYA), Parks and Rec Jr. GRUNT Program, Portland Leadership Foundation/Champions Academy, and Urban League of Portland.